lca92/codewars/README.md

 I love code challenges, but I don't believe in competition.
 Codewars is a popular website where you can find many code challenges (which they call katas), but you can only access other people's answers after you pass the tests yourself.

 Although I love Codewars, I don't think this is productive when you learn something new.
-With this repository, I intend to explain how I got to each answer to whoever wandered here from Google and also challenge myself to complete two challenges a day.
+With this repository, I intend to explain how I got to each answer to whoever wandered here from Google, and challenge myself to complete two katas per day.

+I am completing the katas in order from easiest (8 kyu) to hardest (1 kyu).

 Each file is organized in the following manner: